Mango Butter For Hair: Benefits And How To Use

 1. Mango Butter Vs. Shea Butter

-Though of the same price range, shea butter is heavier and greasier than mango butter.
+Though in the same price range, shea butter is heavier and greasier than mango butter.
 Shea butter comes with a peculiar fragrance, while mango butter carries a mild smell.
 The ongoing use of mango butter is known to have better effects than shea butter.

 protip_icon Did You Know?